The Intellectual Property Review: Turkey

 One of the most essential amendments in the trademark law is the coexistence principle.
-The New Law allows the registration of a trademark that is identical or indistinguishably similar to an earlier dated trademark registration or application if the prior trademark's owner provides consent.
+The IP Law allows the registration of a trademark that is identical or indistinguishably similar to an earlier dated trademark registration or application if the prior trademark's owner provides consent.

 Previously, there was no clear provision for losing a trademark right by remaining silent.
-But now, it is clearly stipulated that 'in case a trademark owner has remained silent for the five consecutive years where he knows or should know that the later dated trademark is used, he cannot allege his/her trademark as an invalidation ground unless the subject trademark registration was filed in bad faith'.
+Now, it is clearly stipulated that 'in case a trademark owner has remained silent for the five consecutive years where he knows or should know that the later dated trademark is used, he cannot allege his/her trademark as an invalidation ground unless the subject trademark registration was filed in bad faith'.

 Additionally, all patents will now be granted upon examination.
 There will no longer be a granting of patents without an examination process.
-Moreover, the New Law introduced a post-grant opposition system for patents.
+Moreover, the IP Law introduced a post-grant opposition system for patents.
 These improvements will lead to stronger patents in Turkey.

 Furthermore, mediation for commercial disputes regarding receivables and compensation claims has recently become mandatory in Turkey.
 This recent development was implemented on 1 January 2019.
 In this regard, the IP right owner must complete the applicable mandatory mediation proceedings before filing a lawsuit in relation to a commercial payment claim.